 Five-Year Training This option allows for up to 28 months of training in nuclear medicine, with a minimum of 24 months required.
 This includes completing a four-year diagnostic radiology residency, with year four training focused on nuclear medicine, followed by a one-year nuclear medicine residency/fellowship.
 Some of the time spent in nuclear medicine is devoted to research in the field.
-This pathway is most suited for individuals who are interested in practicing academic nuclear medicine.
+The five-year program is most suited for individuals who are interested in practicing academic nuclear medicine.